ethereum/homebrew-ethereum/README.md

 Or follow this [StackOverflow answer](http://stackoverflow.com/a/9832084/2639784)

 These brews can be installed via the raw GitHub URLs, or by cloning this repository locally with `brew tap ethereum/ethereum`.
+You can also install binary bottles directly with `brew install <bottle_url>`, see [cpt-obvious](https://build.ethdev.com/waterfall) for previous builds.

 ##Options

-See `brew info ethereum` or `brew info go-ethereum` for all options. `--with-...` features are experimental patches.
+See `brew info ethereum` or `brew info cpp-ethereum` for all options. `--with-...` features are experimental patches.

 Option               | desc.
 ---------------------|---------
-`--headless`         | Headless
-`--successful`       | Last successful build using --devel only `--with-debug`       | Pass -DCMAKE_BUILD_TYPE=Debug `--without-paranoia` | Build with -DPARANOIA=0
+`--with-gui`         | Build with GUI (Mist or AlethZero) `--successful`       | Last successful build using --devel only `--with-debug`       | Pass -DCMAKE_BUILD_TYPE=Debug `--without-paranoia` | Build with -DPARANOIA=0

 ##Troubleshooting